 An airport designed for the challenges of tomorrow will reduce its operational costs—and a smarter, more cost-efficient airport will create a ripple effect of opportunities to better serve passengers.
 These may include attracting more leisure and business travelers to the region, adding more destinations, increasing flight frequency from current air carriers, and adding new airlines—especially internationally.

 These developments will result in more visitors supporting Pittsburgh’s economy—and eventually, attracting new businesses to stay in or relocate to the Pittsburgh region.
 It also means getting you where you need to go.

-The TMP project itself is expected to generate approximately $1.66 billion in economic activity, including $710 million in direct labor income (2017 values), $908 million (2017 values) in gross regional product/value for the region and more than $28 million in state and local income tax.
+The TMP project itself is expected to generate approximately $2.5 billion in economic activity, including $1 billion in direct labor income (2021 values), $700 million (2021 values) in gross regional product/value for the region and approximately $27 million in state and local income tax.

 In the end, the TMP will extend the life of the facility by 40 years—all without using a single local tax dollar.

 Benefits for Passengers